 1. You’re going to be building on an inferior structure

+While making use of old structural supports and recycling materials to reduce waste and save on costs are well-intentioned requests, building onto an existing deck is rarely going to be the best choice for a long-term investment in an outdoor living space.
 Every three years, a new International Residential Code (IRC) is released that contractors must follow for residential projects, including custom decks and luxurious screen porches.
-Currently, licensed contractors are working with the IRC 2015, and there are some significant differences from the previous IRC (2012).
+Currently, licensed contractors are working with the IRC 2018, and there are some significant differences from the previous IRC (2015).
 It is not difficult to imagine the vast differences between the codes from, say, 2012 and 1992.
 Even if it's an option, most homeowners understand the greater value and practicality of building a brand new porch on a modern, code-appropriate structure than a substandard 20-year-old deck frame.

 2. You’ll have to pay to bring the deck up to code